Bard (album)

 Bard is the third studio album by the English progressive rock band, Big Big Train.
 It was released in 2002 by Treefrog Records.
 It was the only one of their early albums that the band decided not to re-release and was out-of-print for many years.
 In the autumn of 2024, Gregory Spawton finally announced a new Rob Aubrey re-mix of the album with a bonus live recording of "The Last English King" from a September 2024 concert.
 The remix was released on 21st of March 2025 on CD, LP and digital download.

-The remix was the first collaboration between the two founding members, Gregory Spawnton and Andy Poole, since Poole left the band in 2018.
+The remix was the first collaboration between the two founding members, Gregory Spawton and Andy Poole, since Poole left the band in 2018.